klustria/oci-devops-helidon-example/README.md

       ```
       destroy.sh
       ```
-3. Cleaning up compartment, dynamic-groups, groups and policies.
+3. Cleaning up the created compartment, dynamic-groups, groups and policies.
    1. From the same terminal, change directory to init
       ```shell
       cd ../init